MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **Expected Error Codes:**

-**- invalidStatusCannotDeleteTenant:** - cannot delete the environment in its current state
+**- invalidStatusCannotDeleteTenant:** - can't delete the environment in its current state

 **- tenantDeletionInProgress:** - environment is already in the process of being deleted